davidje13/collection-storage/README.md

 Returns a function which can wrap collections with encryption.

-By default the provided `key` should be a 32-byte buffer encoded as base64.
+By default the provided `key` should be a 32-byte buffer.
 If custom encryption is used, the key should conform to its expectations.

 See example notes above for an example on using `customEncryption`.